 Up until the late 1700's, sandalwood trees that grew on Hawaii Island were used by the natives for waterproofing and scenting clothing, making musical instruments and tools, and for treating dandruff, lice, skin conditions, and sexually transmitted diseases.

 But once King Kamehameha conquered the islands in 1791, he realized the value of Hawaiian Sandalwood as a trade commodity.

 Kamehameha taxed the people of Hawaii to the point where they had to extract sandalwood trees from the mountains in order to pay the king's tax.

 Apparently, trading sandalwood trees allowed Kamehameha to pursue his obsession with acquiring guns, ships, and other traded goods.

 By around 1825 the sandalwood population on Hawaii was so decimated that Hawaiian Sandalwood was nearly impossible to come by for around 200 years.

-That was until recent decades, when a reforestation project brought back the production of Hawaiian Sandalwood in a sustainable way.
+That was until recent years when a reforestation project brought back the production of Hawaiian Sandalwood in a sustainable way.

 When I visited the Hawaiian Sandalwood forest farm some years back, I learned that only dead and dying sandalwood trees are harvested for their wood and essential oils.

-I prefer Hawaiian Sandalwood on its own, or blended with a small amount of Magnolia.
+I prefer Hawaiian Sandalwood essential oil on its own, or blended with a small amount of Magnolia essential oil.
 I have also added it to many of our blends, which I adore, and which I will show you below.

 I usually apply the essential oil directly onto my skin.
 I don't sense the need to dilute this one as it doesn't feel astringent at all.
-The oil feels velvety, and its effects are subtle yet powerful in a way that you only need a little bit, but if you used it liberally, it would not be overpowering.
+The oil feels velvety, and its effects are subtle yet powerful in a way that you only need a little bit, but if you used it liberally (as I do), it would not be overpowering.